narenallam/OrderMatchingSystem/README.md

     There are 3 main treads:
         1. orderProcess - Boss thread, which controls remaining 2 threads.
         2. matchingProcess - Wroker(Consumer) thread,  this is where the business logic goes.
-        3. readerWriterProcess - Worker(Prodcuer) thread, this thread provides data feed for matchingProcess.
+        3. readerWriterProcess - Worker(Producer) thread, this thread provides data feed for matchingProcess.

         OrderMatching.cpp is the main source file which contains definitions for all of the above functionalities.
 ## 6) Latency/Performance (What is the latency of your application, if 1 million Buy and Sell orders on multiple stocks are placed?)